entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Zajíc, J., & Štamberg, S. (1985).
 Summary of the Permocarboniferous freshwater fauna of the limnic basins of Bohemia and Moravia. *Acta Musei Reginaehradecensis, Series A*, 20, 61–82.

+Baird, D. (1978).
+Studies on Carboniferous freshwater fishes. *American Museum Novitates*, 2641, 1–22.

+Cope, E. D. (1897).
+On new Paleozoic Vertebrata from Illinois, Ohio and Pennsylvania. *Proceedings of the American Philosophical Society*, 36(154), 71–91.

+Hook, R. W., & Baird, D. (1986).
+The Diamond Coal Mine of Linton, Ohio, and its Pennsylvanian-age vertebrates. *Journal of Vertebrate Paleontology*, 6(2), 174–190.

+Moodie, R. L. (1916). *The Coal Measures Amphibia of North America*.
+Carnegie Institution of Washington Publication, 238, 1–222.

+Westoll, T. S. (1944).
+The Haplolepidae, a new family of Late Carboniferous bony fishes: A study in taxonomy and evolution. *Bulletin of the American Museum of Natural History*, 83(1), 1–121.

+Zangerl, R. (1969). *Bandringa rayi*: A new ctenacanthoid shark from the Pennsylvanian Essex fauna of Illinois. *Fieldiana: Geology*, 12(10), 157–169.